Jeremy Fernandez: Career

+In August 2021, Fernandez guest hosted Media Watch after host Paul Barry was injured from a bicycle accident.
+In 2022 and 2023, Fernandez was a presenter for the ABC's coverage of the Sydney Gay and Lesbian Mardi Gras parade.
+In 2023, he also co-hosted the Sydney WorldPride Opening Concert broadcast for the ABC.

+In August 2023, the ABC announced that Fernandez will replace Juanita Phillips as ABC News NSW weeknight presenter from 11 September.

+Since May 2024 "Jez" Fernandez and Julia Baird have presented a weekly podcast Not Stupid, discussing the week's most talked about news items.
+On occasion, Fernandez' associate has been Beverley Wang.

 Racial abuse incident

 In February 2013, Fernandez was racially abused by a female fellow passenger on a Sydney bus for about 15 minutes, while taking his two-year-old daughter to child care.
 One other passenger intervened, but was also the recipient of remarks by the abuser.
-Fernandez says that the woman's daughter had been physically abusing his daughter.
+Fernandez says that the woman's daughter had been physically abusing his child.

 Fernandez says that, after the woman and her children left the bus, other passengers offered him their names and contact details as witnesses to the incident.
 Fernandez later talked to the bus driver, who said he should have moved.
 Fernandez has described this incident as his "Rosa Parks moment".